jhlumd/jmarina/README.md

 ## Features

-* Uses only function components with React Hooks.
+* Backend
   * Boat controller handles updates where two boats swap places if there is already a boat at the spot you want to move it to.
   * Thorough Model validations for `Boat` attributes to make meaningful errors for the UI.
+* Front end
+  * Uses only function components with React Hooks.
   * Responsive interface and toggleable forms.
   * Boats are dynamically styled with length as the width of the html element along with color.

 ## Future Directions